+THE OFFERING

-THE OFFERING The following assumes that the underwriters will not exercise their option to purchase additional ADSs in the offering, unless otherwise indicated.
-Offering Price US\$14.50 per ADS.
+The following assumes that the underwriters will not exercise their option to purchase additional ADSs in the offering, unless otherwise indicated.

+Offering Price We expect that the initial public offering price will be between US\$12.00 and US\$14.00 per

+ADS.

 ADSs Offered by Us 5,000,000 ADSs.

 ADSs Offered by the Selling Shareholders 6,000,000 ADSs (or 7,650,000 ADSs if the underwriters exercise their option to purchase additional ADSs in full).

 ADSs Outstanding Immediately After This Offering 11,000,000 ADSs (or 12,650,000 ADSs if the underwriters exercise their option to purchase additional ADSs in full).

-Ordinary Shares Outstanding Immediately After This Offering 110,000,000 ordinary shares.
+Ordinary Shares Outstanding Immediately After This

+Offering

+110,000,000 ordinary shares.

 NASDAQ Global Market symbol REDU.

 The ADSs Each ADS represents two ordinary shares.
 The ADSs may be evidenced by ADRs.

 The depositary will hold the ordinary shares underlying your ADSs and you will have rights as provided in the deposit agreement.

 We do not expect to pay dividends in the foreseeable future after this offering.
 If, however, we declare dividends on our ordinary shares, the depositary will pay you the cash dividends and other distributions it receives on our ordinary shares, after deducting its fees and expenses.

 You may turn in your ADSs to the depositary in exchange for ordinary shares.
 The depositary will charge you fees for any exchange.
 We may amend or terminate the deposit agreement without your consent.
 If you continue to hold your ADSs, you agree to be bound by the deposit agreement as amended.

 To better understand the terms of the ADSs, you should carefully read the "Description of American Depositary Shares" section of this prospectus.
 You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.

-Option to Purchase Additional ADSs One of the selling shareholders has granted to the underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to 1,650,000 additional ADSs.
+Option to Purchase Additional ADSs

+One of the selling shareholders has granted to the underwriters an option, exercisable within

+30 days from the date of this prospectus, to purchase up to 1,650,000 additional ADSs.